Fyra: End of service

 On 3 June 2013 NS also announced that the V250 was no longer considered a viable option.
 The decision was confirmed four days later by the Dutch government, and NS was given until October to come up with a new plan to use HSL-Zuid.

 The failure also led to a parliamentary investigation into the project in the Netherlands.
 In Belgium the justice department was asked to investigate the public procurement procedure and the Court of Audit was to be asked to investigate the project.

 In a press conference on 6 June, AnsaldoBreda dismissed the reports as "baseless and unfounded", and claimed that the trains had been handled poorly by being run too fast (i.e. at maximum commercial speed of 250 km/h) under snow conditions.
 Two legal attempts by AnsaldoBreda to obtain information from the reports were rejected by the Dutch courts.

 In September 2013 NMBS/SNCB filed compensation claims of €40 million against AnsaldoBreda seeking a refund of cash paid in advance for three trains that it had never accepted.
 In October AnsaldoBreda filed a lawsuit in the Netherlands against NS seeking payment for the seven trains not accepted by NS as well as damages for alleged breach of contract.
 On 25 September NS filed a claim against Finmeccanica seeking reimbursement for the trains it wanted to return to AnsaldoBreda as well as compensation and damages.

 On 17 March 2014 NS announced that it had reached a settlement with AnsaldoBreda.
 The 9 NS trains would be returned to AnsaldoBreda for a refund of €125 million, €88 million less than originally paid.
 NS would receive additional compensation for each resold unit up to a maximum of €21 million.

 Rolling stock

 NS International ordered 16 V250 trains from AnsaldoBreda, with NMBS/SNCB ordering a further 3 sets.
 They were used on Dutch domestic services and NS International services to Brussels.
 These sets are eight carriages long and have a top speed of 250 km/h.
 They entered service in December 2012 - five years later than originally planned.
 They were taken out of service the following month due to numerous technical issues.
 Four months later only two of the 9 already delivered trains were still capable of performing test runs.

-Between 2007 and 2008 in order to dispense with the increasingly unreliable Class 11 locomotives on the Amsterdam-Brussels service, NS International introduced 12Bombardier Traxx F140 MS electric locomotives hired from Angel Trains, numbered in the range E186 111 to E186 122, augmented from 2011 by E186 144 and E186 239.
+Between 2007 and 2008 in order to dispense with the increasingly unreliable Class 11 locomotives on the Amsterdam-Brussels service, NS International introduced 12 Bombardier Traxx F140 MS electric locomotives hired from Angel Trains, numbered in the range E186 111 to E186 122, augmented from 2011 by E186 144 and E186 239.